C.02 Prisoner telephone calls

-- The prisoner being charged must receive a copy of the vetted PTCCS disclosure before any misconduct is heard.
+- The prisoner being charged must receive a copy of the vetted CPTS disclosure before any misconduct is heard.

-- Approved numbers may be removed from the PTCCS when:
+- Approved numbers may be prohibited from the CPTS when:

 - pending the investigation of a complaint or offence or pending a misconduct hearing relating to an approved number.

 C.02.16 Incoming calls for prisoners